 Cooldown

-The autoscaler cannot perform scale-in activities within the cooldown period but can still check whether the nodes meet the scale-in conditions.
-After the cooldown period ends, if a node meets the scale-in conditions and the waiting period specified in the Defer Scale-in For parameter ends, the node is removed.
-For example, the Cooldown parameter is set to 10 minutes and the Defer Scale-in For parameter is set to 5 minutes.
-The autoscaler cannot perform scale-in activities within the 10-minute cooldown period after performing a scale-out activity.
-However, the autoscaler can still check whether the nodes meet the scale-in conditions within the cooldown period.
-When the cooldown period ends, the nodes that meet the scale-in conditions are removed after 5 minutes.
+The autoscaler cannot perform scale-in activities during the cooldown period, but can check if the nodes meet the scale-in conditions.
+After the cooldown period, if a node meets the scale-in conditions and the waiting period specified in the Defer Scale-in For parameter has ended, the node is removed.
+For example, the Cooldown parameter is set to 10 minutes and Defer Scale-in For is set to 5 minutes.
+The autoscaler cannot scale in activities during the cooldown period, but can still check if the nodes meet the scale-in conditions.
+The ones that do are removed 5 minutes after the cooldown period ends.

-Step 2: Configure a node pool that has auto scaling enabled
+Step 2: Configure a node pool with auto scaling enabled

 Parameter | Description |